melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 ![graph of logarithmic time](./assets/bigo--logarithmic.png "Logarithmic time")

-- Each step cuts the problem in half (common in binary search).
+- Each step cuts the problem in half (1/2, then 1/4, then 1/16 and so on, common in binary search)
 - Searching in 1,000,000 elements takes only ~20 steps.
 - Slightly steeper than linear initially, but grows much slower for large inputs.